nicolaiarocci/nicolaiarocci.com/content/post/paying-people-to-work-on-open-source-is-good-actually.md

 tags: ["links", "open-source"]
 ---
-From my experience as a maintainer of midly successful open-source projects, I have come to the conclusion that people who criticize accepting payment for work on such projects are either acting in bad faith or are incredibly naive.
+From my experience as a maintainer of midly successful open-source projects, I have come to the conclusion that people who criticize accepting payment to work on such projects are either acting in bad faith or are incredibly naive.

 Anyway, Jacob Kaplan-Moss's recent *Paying people to work on open source is